 The appliance MUST always be installed in a primary/secondary reverse return piping system for proper operation.
 Before beginning the installation, consult local codes for specific plumbing requirements.
 The installation should provide unions and valves at the inlet and outlet of the appliance so it can be isolated for service.
 An air separation device must be supplied in the installation piping to eliminate trapped air in the system.
 Locate a system air vent at the highest point in the system.
 The system must also have a properly sized expansion tank installed.
 Typically, an air charged diaphragm-type expansion tank is used.
 The expansion tank must be installed close to the boiler and on the suction side of the system pump (appliance Inlet) to ensure proper operation.
 Caution: This appliance should not be operated at less than 30 PSIG.
 Water piping must be supported by suitable hangers or floor stands, NOT by the appliance.
 Pipe systems will be subject to considerable expansion and contraction.
 Pipe supports could allow the pipe to slide resulting in noise transmitted into the system.
 Padding is recommended.
 The boiler pressure relief valve must be piped to a suitable floor drain.
-See Section 4.2.
+See Section 4.10.

-A leak in a boiler "System" will cause the "System" to intake fresh water constantly, which may cause the tubes to accumulate a lime/scale build up.
-This will be a NON-WARRANTABLE FAILURE.
+- A leak in a boiler "System" will cause the "System" to intake fresh water constantly, which may cause the tubes to accumulate a lime/scale build up.
+This will be a NON-WARRANTABLE FAILURE. - If boiler pumps are not operated when treated water is introduced, a corrosion cell may be created in the boilers leading to a failure which is not covered by warranty. - 3) Target water quality of treated water to be stable and neutral with regards to corrosive/scaling properties.
+Damage to or failure of the heat exchanger as a result of scaling or corrosive water quality is not covered by warranty.